Staff & Board of Directors

 Judith moved to Taos in 1958 and worked at the first ski lodge in Taos Ski Valley, the Hondo Lodge.
 There she met her husband, Chilton Anderson, one of the original founders of the Taos School of Music.
 Judith has been an essential part of the Taos School of Music for over 50 years and has served on the board of directors since 2008 and as treasurer since 2010.
 She graduated from the University of Colorado in 1953 with a B. A. in geography with a specialty in cartography.

 Kathleen, daughter of Chilton and Judith Anderson, spent her childhood growing up with the Taos School of Music and is currently the school’s executive director.
 She received her B. A. from University of California, Santa Barbara in Physical Anthropology.
 Kathleen was primate keeper at Lowry Park Zoo in Tampa, FL and in 1993 worked for the Jane Goodall Institute in Burundi, Africa at their chimpanzee sanctuary.
 Currently, Kathleen works nine months of the year for the California Department of Fish and Wildlife in the Sierra Nevada Bighorn Sheep recovery program as well as year-round for Taos School of Music.
-She has worked for Taos School of Music since 2003 as assistant director and executive director since 2007.
+She began working for Taos School of Music in 2003 as assistant director and as executive director from 2007 – 2018.

 Elizabeth Baker, Violinist has left a 40 year career performing with the San Francisco Symphony Orchestra (10 years) and the Los Angeles Philharmonic (30 years) to pursue other opportunities in New Mexico.
 Recently moved to Taos, she is now focusing on teaching and performing in the chamber music and chamber orchestra genres.
 Ms. Baker performed chamber music with her colleagues in the SFSO and the LAPhil and was a member of XTet and Bach’s Circle, performing throughout the Western U.S. for Chamber Music Northwest, Sedona, Bach Festivals in Los Angeles, Carmel and Oregon, South Bay Chamber Music, and Colly Soleri Music Center, among others.
 Ms. Baker appeared as soloist three times during her tenure with the LAPhil, all premieres and all receiving critical acclaim.
 She was on the faculty at Cal Arts for 12 years and has worked with the LAPhil sponsored YOLA youth at HOLA since its inception in 2011.
 She can be heard on recordings from Hänssler classics, Delos, New World and Crystal labels.
 Ms. Baker holds degrees from Oberlin Conservatory (’76) and Indiana University School of Music (’78, with Distinction, and awarded the Performer’s Certificate).
 In June of 2017 Ms. Baker was appointed Associate Director of the Taos School of Music.